english-blog/english-blog.github.io/_posts/2012-01-03-chicken-soup-for-the-indian-soul-jack-canfield-mark-victor-hansen-raksha-bharadia-book-review.md

 title: Chicken Soup For The Indian Soul - A Book Of Miracles
 date: 2012-01-03
 comments: false
-excerpt: Sometimes you meet someone somewhere and the incident seems to have happened before.
-And you wonder how it is possible.
-You try to tell this to your friends and most of the times you get skeptic looks and mock laughs behind the back.
-Well, I’m a person who has experienced those.
-Though I have a different rationale for the miracles and coincidences, I do believe that MIRACLES DO HAPPEN IN LIFE.
 ---

 <div class="separator" style="clear: both; text-align: center;">